percona/postgres/contrib/pg_tde/documentation/docs/functions.md

 The `change` functions require the same parameters as the `add` functions.
 They overwrite the setting for every parameter except for the name, which can't be changed.

 Provider specific parameters differ for each implementation.
 Refer to the  respective subsection for details.

+AÅ: We should probably have a notice here about the modified provider settings will need to be able to provide the exact same principal keys as the original settings.

 **Some provider specific parameters contain sensitive information, such as passwords.
 Never specify these directly, use the remote configuration option instead.**